Investment Objective

 Introduction

-In 2024, Malta’s economy continued its growth trajectory, driven by strong domestic demand and solid export performance.
+In 2024, Malta’s economy sustained its growth trajectory, driven by strong domestic demand and solid export performance.
 Tourism arrivals to Malta remained on the rise, while employment stayed robust, with unemployment falling to 3.1%.

 Market environment and performance